eclecticiq/OpenTAXII/docs/usage/taxii1_services_collections.rst

 =================================

-Services and Collections can be created with CLI commands ``opentaxii-sync-data`` or with custom code talking to a specific Persistent API implementation/backend.
+Services and Collections can be created with CLI commands ``opentaxii-sync-data`` or with custom code talking to a specific Persistence API implementation/backend.

 ..
 Note::